Nineteenth Amendment to the United States Constitution: A new focus on a federal amendment

-Woman suffrage and World War I patriotism
+Women's suffrage and World War I patriotism

 When World War I started in 1914, women in eight states had already won the right to vote, but support for a federal amendment was still tepid.
 The war provided a new urgency to the fight for the vote.
 When the U.S. entered World War I, Catt made the controversial decision to support the war effort, despite the widespread pacifist sentiment of many of her colleagues and supporters.
 As women joined the labor force to replace men serving in the military and took visible positions as nurses, relief workers, and ambulance drivers to support the war effort, NAWSA organizers argued that women's sacrifices made them deserving of the vote.
 By contrast, the NWP used the war to point out the contradictions of fighting for democracy abroad while restricting it at home.
 In 1917, the NWP began picketing the White House to bring attention to the cause of women's suffrage.

 In 1914 the constitutional amendment proposed by Sargent, which was nicknamed the "Susan B. Anthony Amendment", was once again considered by the Senate, where it was again rejected.
 In April 1917 the "Anthony Amendment", which eventually became the Nineteenth Amendment, was reintroduced in the House and Senate.
 Picketing NWP members, nicknamed the "Silent Sentinels", continued their protests on the sidewalks outside the White House.
 On July 4, 1917, police arrested 168 of the protesters, who were sent to prison in Lorton, Virginia.
 Some of these women, including Lucy Burns and Alice Paul, went on hunger strikes; some were force-fed while others were otherwise harshly treated by prison guards.
 The release of the women a few months later was largely due to increasing public pressure.